Places to Visit in Egypt

 A lonely camel without any tourists.
 We loved Saqqara.

-The Saqqara step pyramid is part of the mortuary site of Ancient Memphis, south of Giza, it, and the two pyramids mentioned below, represent early designs in pyramid construction, almost prototypes before the triumph of Cheops.
+The Saqqara step pyramid is part of the mortuary site of Ancient Memphis, south of Giza.
+It, and the two pyramids mentioned below, represent early designs in pyramid construction, almost prototypes before the triumph of Cheops.

 The Saqqara complex is fascinating and almost devoid of tourists, visitors can enter tombs freely, and the wall paintings are magnificent and almost intact.